JuanIrache/a3rDi/README.md

 # a3rDi
-Audio-Assisted Sensory Photography for the Blind
+Audio-Assisted Sensory Photography for the Blind (created in 2013, uploaded now)

 Video explaining the project here: https://youtu.be/w3Fl9vFYzts